Nordea names former Handelsbanken boss as new CEO

 Nordea reported weak second-quarter numbers in July and said it would review its financial targets in coming months.

-Danish rival Danske Bank, which has been involved in a money laundering scandal, also announced a top management change on Thursday, naming Commerzbank executive Stephan Engels as its new finance chief.
+Danish rival Danske Bank (DANSKE.CO), which has been involved in a money laundering scandal, also announced a top management change on Thursday, naming Commerzbank (CBKG.DE) executive Stephan Engels as its new finance chief.

 Vang-Jensen told a news conference Nordea would introduce new targets and a business plan after reporting the third-quarter results next month.
 He declined to comment on details, but said he would keep a close eye on costs.